To travel on Adelaide Metro services, you can use:

 You need to validate your ticket or card each time you get on a bus, train or tram, or go through barrier gates.
 You do not need to validate when you leave a vehicle.

+The best ticket option for you depends on how much you use public transport and any concession cards you have.
 The fare you pay depends on the type ticket you use and the time of day you're travelling.

 Children younger than 5 do not need a ticket and travel free when they are travelling with a paying passenger.